 The official team members of the Miami Meat Machine are Isaac, Ed, & John, with junior members like Chunktronics and Fredo.
 I don’t remember where the name came from, but I know it was created to give them as a group an identity.

-It was first used on our trip to Ohio to visit White Castle Headquarters but the name is a reference to the Meat Machine from the film Midnight Madness.
+It was first used on our trip to Ohio to visit White Castle Headquarters, but the name references the Meat Machine from the film Midnight Madness.

 Burger Beast Glossary of Terms

-When I first create this list in 2008 it was much longer and included all the members of the cast of characters as well.
+When I first created this list in 2008, it was much longer and included all the members of the cast of characters as well.

-The terms you find below will be found all of the Burger Beast site and if you ever run into my in person you are sure to hear a few of them pop up too.
+The terms you find below will be found all over the Burger Beast site, and if you ever run into me in person, you are likely to hear a few of them pop up, too.

 Apps [āps]